As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 - Remove the seeds from the Chayote before giving it to your dog as they could irritate his stomach.

 - While feeding Chayote on its own to a dog isn’t bad, a choosy dog may not like it.
-So, it is recommended to add it to a meal that your loves or craves eating.
+So, it is recommended to add it to chicken/bone broth or a meal that your pup loves or craves eating.